co-analysis/govuk-hugo-demo/content/section/rmarkdown.md

 - `element_id`: an id for the HTML chunk
 - `col_names`: a vector of column names, if not supplied the column names of the data object will be used
 - `page_length`: the number of rows to show in the table, note that end-users cannot change this setting
+- `search`: whether to include the table search functionality
 - `small_text`: whether the table should render with a smaller font-size (only recommended for very large tables)
 - `buttons`: whether to include a copy and csv download button with the table
 - `col_defs`: a list of column definitions (see the [`{DT}`](https://rstudio.github.io/DT/options.html) and [DataTables](https://datatables.net/reference/option/columnDefs) documentation for more details)